huggingface/hub-docs/docs/hub/timm.md

-# Using Timm at Hugging Face
+# Using timm at Hugging Face

 `timm`, also known as [pytorch-image-models](https://github.com/rwightman/pytorch-image-models), is an open-source collection of state-of-the-art PyTorch image models, pretrained weights, and utility scripts for training, inference, and validation.